-Article 3 - Admission to the Master's degree programme
+Article 3 - Admission to the Master's degree programme (Art.
+7.30b WHW) BoS advisory powers

 To be admitted to the programme, the student must satisfy the relevant criteria set by the Executive Board.
-The regulations on admission to the particular programmes, Educatieve module and bridging programmes are listed in the separate "appendix programme specifics of the master's degree programme Applied Physics, Chemical Engineering, Life Science and Technology, Nanobiology Quantum Information Science & Technology or Science Education and Communication."
+The regulations on admission to the particular programmes, Educatieve module and bridging programmes are listed in the separate "appendix programme specifics of the Master's degree programme Applied Physics, Chemical Engineering, Life Science and Technology, Nanobiology, Quantum Information Science & Technology or Science Education and Communication."

-- 1. Individuals who have received foreign education prior to the earned bachelor's degree at a Dutch institution, must meet the requirements of satisfactory linguistic mastery of Dutch as stated in the appendix, before they can participate in a Dutch-language bridging programme. - 2.
+- Individuals who have received foreign education prior to the earned bachelor's degree at a Dutch institution, must meet the requirements of satisfactory linguistic mastery of Dutch as stated in the appendix, before they can participate in a Dutch-language bridging programme. - 2.
 The foregoing requirement does not apply to pre-switchers who were registered in the academic year 2021-2022, with uninterrupted enrolment for the academic years 2022-2023, 2023-2024 and 2024-2025